IbrahimSobh/Object-Detection/README.md

 ![dhs](images/Double Heads.png)
 Two head structures (i.e. fully connected head and convolution head) have been widely used in R-CNN based detectors for classification and localization tasks.
 However, there is a lack of understanding of how does these two head structures work for these two tasks.
 To address this issue, we perform a thorough analysis and find an interesting fact that the two head structures have opposite preferences towards the two tasks.
 Specifically, the fully connected head (fc-head) is more suitable for the classification task, while the convolution head (conv-head) is more suitable for the localization task.
 Furthermore, we examine the output feature maps of both heads and find that fc-head has more spatial sensitivity than conv-head.
 Thus, fc-head has more capability to distinguish a complete object from part of an object, but is not robust to regress the whole object.
 Based upon these findings, we propose a Double-Head method, which has a fully connected head focusing on classification and a convolution head for bounding box regression.
 Without bells and whistles, our method gains +3.5 and +2.8 AP on MS COCO dataset from Feature Pyramid Network (FPN) baselines with ResNet-50 and ResNet-101 backbones, respectively.

-## Design and train your own object detector
-TBD